ajinkya933/Krishna/krishna/When enemy is powerful than you.md

 ### Defeat
 - If you step in a battle without any strategy.
 You will meet a crushing defeat.
 - Disregarding your enemies strength leads to a certain defeat.
+- Inaction due to having doubts about ones own capability results in defeat

 ### Reference